iio-team/tools/README.md

 ```
 make-templates
 ```
-and the tool will prepare all the needed templates.
+and the tool will prepare all the needed templates, and also the input/output description section in the task statement.

 ## Task format description